-- States will be allowed to carry over 2% of their LF571 allocation for state priorities.
-State-level - carryover above 2%, and national office and center carryover in its entirety, will be rolled up to - be used for the highest program priorities. - 5 Over-spending follows the same rules as for Preparedness (LF100) and Fuels Management - 6 (LF310): over-expenditures at the end of a fiscal year in LF571 without prior approval from FA - will result in an allocation reduction the next fiscal year. - 8 One-time reduction rate:
+- States will be allowed to carry over up to 2% of their LF571 allocation for state priorities.
+State- - level carryover above 2%, and national office and center carryover in its entirety, will be rolled

+- up to be used for the highest program priorities.
+Exemptions from states over 2% being rolled - back to the national office can be requested with concurrence from FA400 to the AD for a final - decision.
+Generally, only requests that have unexpected circumstances occur, would warrant an - 4 exemption.

-- 50% of over-expenditure amount for the first occurrence - 75% of over-expenditure amount for the second consecutive occurrence - 100% of over-expenditure amount for the third consecutive occurrence
+- 5 Over-spending follows the same rules as for Preparedness (LF100) and Fuels Management - 6 (LF310): over-expenditures at the end of a fiscal year in LF571 without prior approval from FA - will result in an allocation reduction the next fiscal year. - 8 One-time reduction rate: - 50% of over-expenditure amount for the first occurrence - 75% of over-expenditure amount for the second consecutive occurrence - 100% of over-expenditure amount for the third consecutive occurrence